 The SWPPP Forms and Instructions are the best resource for ensuring a compliant SWPPP.
-The
+The information in this section is intended to provide some general background on SWPPP content.

 SWPPP Modifications

 The contractor is responsible for amending or updating the SWPPP as conditions dictate (i.e., changes in design, construction, site conditions, or BMPs).
 For a construction activity to comply fully with the CGP, and for the SWPPP to be effective, the plan must accurately reflect current site features and operations.